Jo Mora

-Joseph Jacinto Mora (October 22, 1876 – October 10, 1947) was a Uruguayan-born American cowboy, photographer, artist, cartoonist, illustrator, painter, muralist, sculptor, and historian who wrote about his experiences in California.
+Joseph Jacinto Mora (October 22, 1876 – October 10, 1947) was a Uruguayan-born American cowboy, photographer, artist, cartoonist, illustrator, painter, muralist, sculptor, and historian who wrote about his experiences in California and the American West.
 He has been called the "Renaissance Man of the West".
+April 15 is officially celebrated as "Jo Mora Day" in the city of Monterey, California.

 Early life

+Tintype of Jo Mora at the age of 6.

 Mora was born on October 22, 1876, in Montevideo, Uruguay.
 His father was the Catalan sculptor, Domingo Mora, and his mother was Laura Gaillard Mora, a cultured French woman originally from the Bordeaux region of France.
 His elder brother was F. Luis Mora, who would become an artist and the first Hispanic member of the National Academy of Design.
 The family left Uruguay during an insurgency in 1877, when they went to Catalonia.
 In 1880, they arrived in New York City, and quickly relocated to Perth Amboy, New Jersey.